jerrysfls/HyQuant/README.md

 remaining majority to low bits, with three components:

-1. **Vertical-line-aware retention** — a lightweight running column-mass score (updated every 64 tokens) identifies the top-ρ vertical-line positions online, with only 3–5% runtime overhead.
+1. **Vertical-line-aware retention** — a lightweight running column-mass score identifies the top-ρ vertical-line positions online, with only 3–5% runtime overhead.
 2. **Prefill: fused hybrid-precision attention** — the bulk of the attention GEMMs run in low precision (INT8/FP8, INT4/FP4 depending on backend) while vertical-line and